vinushma/angularQuestions/README.md

 60. what is resolver in Angular?
 61. what is use of trackby in *ngfor angular?
 62. what is NGCC?
+63. What are Higher Order Components?
+64. What are reusable Components?

 </pre>
 # Angular Differences Questions